From Data to Solutions

 We encourage applicants who have received an offer of admission to submit the Statement of Intent to Register as soon as they have decided on a graduate program and no later than April 15th.

-After a student accepts an offer of admission, the student will begin to receive information regarding registration, orientation, and the I-20 (for international students).
+After a student accepts an offer of admission, the student will begin to receive information regarding registration, orientation, and his/her I-20 (for international students).

 We kindly ask that all admitted students inform us of their intention to attend (accept or decline).